 Hiking to Popradske Pleso

-Being a photographer I know that not all sunsets are made equal and this one was one of the precious rare ones.
-The kind that you see three or four times a year and makes the whole world glow with a fiery red blaze.
-All three of us were mesmerized and the fact that we were alone on the trail made the moment even more special.
+Well into the afternoon, a small crack appeared between the dense dark clouds that covered most of the west, allowing for a fierce golden light to creep in and wash Strbske pleso along with the plains that lie to the south.
+Not all sunsets are made equal, and this one was definitely one of the rare ones.
+The kind you see three or four times a year and makes the whole world glow with a fiery red blaze.
+We were mesmerized, and the fact that we were alone on the trail made the moment even more unique.

 Popradske Pleso to Koprovsky

-Next to the crossroads is a big box with several bags full of provisions.
-People going to Rysy can carry them to the refuge which is located near the summit, in order to help the people there.
-Most supplies are lugged by local mountain porters who are the last of their kind in Europe.
-Some, can carry more than 100kgs on wooden frames strapped on their backs.
-Food, drinks, fuel for heating, toilet paper on the way up and garbage on the way down; everything is being carried by these stout fellows.
-During winter as well.
-They are employed by the chatas (refuges) who need them in order to run on a daily basis.
-As for the volunteers who carry a little something–they get rewarded for the kindness with one hot cup of tea.
+Right there, next to the junction, is a box with small gunny bags full of provisions.
+People going to Rysy may carry them to the refuge, and taste the experience, albeit in a smaller scale, of being a mountain porter.
+The mountain porters in High Tatras are the last of their kind in Europe, and all supplies are lugged to the huts by them.
+Some, can bear more than 100kgs on the traditional wooden frames they have strapped to their backs.
+As for the things they carry, anything goes: From crates of food and beer kegs, to whole fridges and kitchen paraphernalia.
+Naturally, they have to take the garbage on the way down; everything is moved by these stout fellows, rain or shine.
+Their employers are the hut keepers who need them in order to run the chatas on a daily basis.
+As for the hikers volunteering to carry a little something, they get rewarded for their kindness with one hot cup of tea.

-From up there you have a clear view of Hlinska and Mengusovska valleys to the east and west respectively, as well as Temnosmrečinská with its two great lakes to the north.
-Some of most iconic summits of High Tatras are also visible: Rysy and Vysoka to the east, Satan to the north as well as the tip of legendary Krivan peeking out from the south.
+The peak is long and narrow, layered with sharp granite slabs.
+Steep cliffs surround Koprovksy from every side except for the south.
+From there, you have a clear view of Hlinska and Mengusovska valleys to the east and west respectively, as well as Temnosmrečinská with its two great lakes to the north.
+Some of most iconic summits of High Tatras are also visible: Rysy and Vysoka to the east, Satan to the north, as well as the tip of legendary Krivan peeking out from the south.

 When to Hike